PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/Fourth Writing.md

 By: Stefanius
 Time: 69:69

-Hi Riley, my name is Stefanius Pomparius and I recently came across your blog-post about farmers who are paid by people to involve them in farm activities.
+Hi Riley, my name is Stefanius and I recently came across your blog-post about farmers who are paid by people to involve them in farm activities.
 Your blog was very interesting, and I can agree with your observation.

 The first thing I want to mention is that working at a farm has a lot of benefits.
 People can learn how to care for other living beings and how farmers produce their goods.
 For example, milking a cow could be a very interesting experience.
 Moreover, at a farm you are basically urged to keep everything clean.